What Not To Do During Implantation?

 That’s because alcohol makes it harder for your body to absorb nutrients, and it can also delay your ovulation and mess with your hormones.

 Studies show that acute alcohol use increases estradiol, testosterone, and LH levels.
-Though this may not affect your menstrual cycle, the evidence shows that this drinking can negatively affect fertility.
+Though this may not affect your menstrual cycle, the evidence indicates that drinking can negatively affect fertility.

 Women who reported having 1-5 drinks per week had a lower chance of clinical pregnancy.